oxheadalpha/tezos-faucet/README.md

 Faucet calls backend using the target address and the given profile name.
 Then backend send as many xtz as configured on its side for the given profile.

-This enforces security, avoiding user to change amount in javascript code before call and empty the faucet.
+This enforces security, avoiding user to change amount in front javascript code and dry out the faucet.

 ## Setup